Frequently Asked Questions

 Call is split evenly between the residents and taken a week at a time (Friday-Thursday).
-This amounts to six or seven call weeks per year.
+This amounts to eight or nine call weeks per year.
 Call is combined AP/CP and all laboratory needs are directed to the resident.
 Most calls originate from the Blood Bank and can be handled over the phone.
 Occasionally, one is called in to perform an after-hours frozen section, review a critical slide, etc. On the weekends, the resident on-call is responsible for grossing a small volume of specimens and reviewing any flagged peripheral blood smears.
 There are no weekend autopsy duties.
 Junior residents are responsible for covering one holiday call per year.
 Residents are able to trade call weeks to accommodate their schedules.

 How do you schedule away rotations or vacation?